nis24jit/ionic-insurances-app/README.md

 </h1>

 This app demonstrates the harmonical coexistence of IONIC4+, NGRX8+, ANGULAR8+.
+It contains a normal and a <b style='color:red'>Dark Mode</b>!!

 [Setup and install](#setup-and-install) | [Preview](#app-preview) | [Tasks](#tasks) |